Complete Synchronization of Coupled Oscillators Based on the Contraction Theory: Introduction

+Early studies observed synchronization phenomena in a variety of artificial devices.
+As research progressed, it became evident that synchronization is also prevalent in natural phenomena, such as Josephson junctions, nanomechanics, neurodynamics, the synchronous flickering of fireflies, the collective chirping of crickets, and recoil atomic lasers\cite{wiesenfeld,cross,nair,ermentrout,walker,javaloyes}.
+Understanding these self-organized cooperative states is crucial not only for comprehending group dynamics in complex systems but also for conducting relevant experiments and exploring potential applications\cite{montbrio,xu}.

+\textit{Complete synchronization}, where both phase and amplitude are synchronized, is a significant aspect of this phenomenon.
+Contraction theory, rooted in fluid dynamics and differential geometry, has proven to be an effective tool for analyzing complete synchronization behaviors in nonlinear networks\cite{simpson,lohmiller}.
+Constructing a \textit{virtual system} of the network and identifying its \textit{contraction region} makes it possible to predict whether the network will achieve complete synchronization theoretically.

+\textit{Van der Pol} (vdP) oscillators, initially developed to model electrical circuits employing vacuum tubes, are renowned for their ability to exhibit self-sustained oscillations\cite{van}.
+The dynamics of coupled vdP oscillators have been extensively studied due to their nonlinear damping properties\cite{kashchenko,wang2024}.
+Generalizations of vdP oscillators, such as \textit{Duffing van der Pol} (DvdP) and \textit{Rayleigh van der Pol} (RvdP) oscillators, offer richer dynamics, including bifurcation and chaos\cite{zhang2023,szemplinska}, and are particularly useful in modeling the chaotic and complex coordinated behaviors in real-world systems\cite{buslowicz,haken} and an electronic Central Pattern Generator that produces biped gait patterns for robotic systems \cite{de}.
+Using contraction theory, we analyze the conditions under which these coupled generalized vdP oscillators achieve complete synchronization.
+We also verify our results using numerical simulations.

+To address the issue of networks without virtual systems, we introduced the concept of a \textit{virtual network}.
+This allows for constructing a higher-dimensional ``virtual system", enabling the identification of synchronization conditions for the original network.
+A critical challenge in applying contraction theory is ensuring that all oscillator trajectories in a network remain within the contraction region of the corresponding virtual system.
+For specific coupled-oscillator networks (e.g. coupled vdP and DvdP oscillators), adjusting coefficients can extend the contraction region to cover the entire phase plane, ensuring all trajectories remain within this region.
+However, for most complex networks (e.g. coupled RvdP oscillators), the contraction regions are finite regardless of coefficients.
+Our approach involves finding a trapping region within the contraction region of the virtual system, ensuring that trajectories starting within the trapping region remain within the contraction region.

-The paper is organized as follows.
-In Section 2, I introduce basic contraction theory.
-In Section 3, I describe the application of contraction theory to the complete synchronization of the coupled-oscillator networks in different network constructions, including all-to-all topology, star topology, and ring topology.
-In Section 4, I study the dynamics of linearly coupled van der Pol, Duffing van der Pol, and Rayleigh van der Pol oscillators and give the conditions for each of them to achieve complete synchronization.
+This paper is organized as follows: Section 2 introduces basic contraction theory.
+Section 3 discusses the application of contraction theory to complete synchronization in various network topologies, including all-to-all, star, and ring topologies.
+Section 4 examines the dynamics of linearly coupled vdP, DvdP, and RvdP oscillators, providing the conditions for each to achieve complete synchronization.